ramachandra357/tweetable/readme.txt

 = Version 1.0.6 =
 * Added an option to the widget for a "widget title link," so you can optionally link your widget's title to your Twitter profile.
 * Added an upper limit for the "Number of Tweets to Show" option in the widget (20), to prevent unexpected results if set too high.

+= Version 1.0.7 =
+* Added #hashtag support.
+Any hashtags in tweets are made into clickable triggers that open a dialog with a Twitter Search of that hashtag.
+* The "Documentation" link in the Tweetable page footers is now parsed into (much more legible) HTML.
+* Added "Settings" link near the Activate/Deactivate and Edit links on the plugins tab.
+* Updated README, changed "Version History" to "Changelog."